exapsy/goumem/README.md

 ## Is it ready

-No. But for now you may look for how you may implement your own custom implementation if you want.
+X **No.**

 ## TODO:

 - [x] Support for allocation strategies & policies
 - [x] Support for chunked memory allocation
-- [x] Support for pools
-- [ ] Support for resizing pools
-- [ ] Allocator doesn't allocate each time directly from CPU, but uses page-based chunks - and allocates new chunk per need.
+- [x] Allocator doesn't allocate each time directly from CPU, but uses page-based chunks - and allocates new chunk per need.
+- [ ] Support for arenas
+- [ ] Support for resizing arenas (growing and shrinking)
+- [ ] Removing unused arenas

 ## Supports